Charges against some ‘straight pride’ protesters move ahead

 Rollins also joined advocates for immigrants and another Massachusetts district attorney in successfully suing to prevent federal immigration agents from carrying out civil arrests in state courthouses.

-While her office moved to drop charges against some of the protesters, Rollins stressed that she is still pursuing charges against others facing for more serious offenses.
+While her office has moved to drop charges against some of the protesters, Rollins stressed she’s still pursuing charges against others facing more serious offenses.

-Three men arraigned Tuesday on charges of assault and battery on a police officer were told by a judge not to set foot again in Boston except for required court appearances, or else face jail time.
+Among them were three men arraigned Tuesday on charges of assault and battery on a police officer.
+The men were ordered by a judge not to set foot again in Boston except for required court appearances, or else face jail time.

 “Make no mistake: some people were appropriately arraigned and will be held accountable for actions that put the safety of the public and law enforcement at risk,” Rollins said in her statement.